Gulgun01/PortfolioProjects/SQL/README.md

 A Power BI dashboard has been created to visualize the insights derived from the dataset.
 The dashboard includes interactive charts and graphs to provide a comprehensive view of the data analysis.

 ## Acknowledgments
 - [Original Dataset](https://www.kaggle.com/sakshigoyal7/credit-card-customers)

+## Contact

+For any questions or suggestions, please contact [Gulgun Mehdiyeva](mailto:gulgunmehdiyeva2001@gmail.com).

 ---